Relative $K$-theory via 0-cycles in finite characteristic: The relative Milnor -groups

 \section{The relative Milnor $K$-groups}

 The relative Milnor $K$-groups were defined by Kato-Saito \cite[\S~1.3]{Kato-Saito}, Kerz \cite{Kerz10} and R\"ulling-Saito \cite[\S~2.7]{RS}.
 The groups defined by Kato-Saito and Kerz agree when all residue fields of the underlying ring are infinite.
 However, they differ from the one defined by R{\"u}lling-Saito even if all residue fields are infinite.
 When the underlying ring has a finite residue field, all three are in general different from each other.
-We need to establish a connection between these $K$-groups in order to prove our main results.
-We study this connection in this section.
+We need to establish some isomorphisms between these $K$-groups in pro-setting in order to prove our main results.
+We shall prove these isomorphisms in the next two sections.